apideck-libraries/portman/examples/testsuite-assign-overwrite/readme.md

 # OpenAPI Postman test suite generation - assignVariables & overwriteRequestQueryParams example

-This example focuses on assigning Postman variables based on the response of an API request, with the goal to be able to reuse them in other requests with as minimal configuration as possible.
+In the [assignVariables example](../testsuite-assign-variables/readme.md) we used the **overwrites** directive to set a request path parameter to Postman collection variables that had been set to a value based on the response body of a previous request.

-The difference is that we will be using template expressions to set the Postman variables and while overwriting the request values.
+In this example, we will dive more deeply into some of the syntax of using the **overwrites** directive, including how to use Template Expressions when determining which Postman variable to update or use for an assignment.

-We will not be using any contract tests in this example, to keep the example as simple as possible.
+At the end of this Readme, we'll also include an example explaining how to overwrite request body attributes using both Postman collection variables and Template Expresssions.

 _use-cases_: